Article

 Rehabilitative Brace Restricts certain movements to promote healing

-Physical therapy focuses on strengthening the muscles around your knee, which can help stabilize the joint, decrease forces passing through the knee, and ultimately reduce symptoms (Hospital for Special Surgery).
-Exercises should focus on low-impact activities such as swimming, cycling, and walking, which can strengthen muscles, enhance joint mobility, and improve pain symptoms.
+Physical therapy focuses on strengthening the muscles around your knee, which can help stabilize the joint, decrease forces passing through the knee, and ultimately reduce symptoms.

-For detailed exercise recommendations, check out our article on knee strengthening exercises.
+For detailed exercise recommendations, check out our articles on knee strengthening exercises and stretches for knee pain.

 Dietary Supplements for Joint Health